sultanofstaking/Zenon-Genesis-Pillar-Deployment-5.0/README.md

 You will also need ZNN and QSR to spawn your pillar.
 If you are spawning a genesis pillar you will need 150k tQSR in the address you are planning to use as the controller.

+**Ensure any address you are interacting with in syrius has plasma fused otherwise you risk needing to wait for plasma to be generated.**

 ## Pillar Install (fresh install on new VPS)
 Start from root - if you are not sure enter the line below